aaronmhargrove/Onboarding-System/README.md

 # BayerOnboarding

-This is an application to facilitate the the onboarding of new hires at Bayer's software engineering department in St.Louis.

 This is a project proposed by Bayer for our Southern Illinois University Edwardsville senior project assignment.
+This is an application to facilitate the the onboarding of new hires within a company.

+Note: This was created outside of Bayer and is cleared to remain our intellectual property so it can live here.

+## Authors
+* Aaron Hargrove
+* Dalton Voth
+* Jace Plute
+* Jessica Tetzner
+* Matthew Chaplin

 ## Project setup
 * Install PHP and NPM globally if not already done